-You want to refill the enema bag before it empties completely, otherwise you will risk injecting air into the colon.
-Make sure the solution which you are refilling the bag with has been measured so you do not take in too much.
-Keep the per-measured refill close to you, so you can easily refill the bag.
-You may have to stand up or kneel with the tube still in your anus to refill, this is fine, just lay back down once the bag is refilled.
+You want to refill the enema bag before it empties completely; otherwise, you will risk injecting air into the colon.
+Make sure the solution which you are refilling the container with has been measured, so you do not take in too much.
+Keep the per-measured refill close to you, so you can quickly refill the bag.
+You may have to stand up or kneel with the tube still in your anus to refill; this is fine, just lay back down once the bag is refilled.

 A fuss-free option is to fill 2 enema bags and have them hanging next to each other.
 When you empty one, all you need to do is remove one nozzle and replace it with the other.

 Once you have everything in place for your enema, it is time for you to get into position.
 There are three common enema positions:

 - Left-side: This is the best position for taking an enema.
 Lay down on your left side.
 Keep the left leg straight and bend the right knee towards the chest, knee resting on the floor.
 You can rest your head on a pillow or the left arm.
 Your right arm will be able to reach your anus easily in this position, making inserting and removing the nozzle quite comfortable.

 - On the back: Another common position.
 Lay on your back with the knees to the chest.
 Hands can rest on your knees.
 You can place a pillow under your head for comfort.
 It may be harder to reach the nozzle in this position.